JaredAhaza/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more ponters arrays and strings
+even More arrays and pointers